ScottWe/solidity-1/tutorials/5_client_data.md

 By Scott Wesley in collaboration Maria Christakis, Arie Gurfinkel, Xinwen Hu, Jorge Navas, and Valentin Wüstholz.

-[Last time](4_arbitrary_clients.md) we used SmartACE to prove safety properties for any number of clients.
+[Last time](4_arbitrary_clients.md), we used SmartACE to prove safety properties for any number of clients.
 The example was by no means trivial, but it was in many ways a toy.
 Namely, the `Manager` bundle we analyzed did not keep mappings from client addresses to client data.
 In such cases we must summarize both the client addresses and the client data.

-In this tutorial we will prove a simple invariant with client data.
-First, we will extend the `Manager` bundle to use maps, and describe our property of interest.
-We will then revisit network topology to better understand the impact of client data.
-Using this insight, we will then work on summarizing the client data.
-Finally, we will show how SmartACE applies this theory in practice, and then use it to verify our new property.
+In this tutorial, we prove a simple invariant with client data.
+First, we extend the `Manager` bundle to use maps, and describe our property of interest.
+We then revisit network topology to better understand the impact of client data.
+Using this insight, we then work on summarizing the client data.
+Finally, we show how SmartACE applies this theory in practice, and then use it to verify our new property.

 **Note**: This tutorial assumes all commands are run from within the [SmartAce container](1_installation.md).
 All tutorial files are available within